Meleeka Clary: Entertainment career

 In 1985, she participated in a Franklin Park Young and Youths Organization fashion show for children and recited drama poems, including "How can I go on, and Where can I find Light."

-At 13 years old, a director spotted her and gave her the role of Harriet Tubman in the middle school play.
-Then in 1986, she enrolled in Vicki's School of Dancing and Acting and participated in acting shows, advertisement commercials and performed at the Mattapan Community Center Fashion Show.

 In 1991, Clary participated as a mentor and choreographer in Wipe Out Drug Abuse (WODA).
-Then in 1994, she joined Black Essence, a group of young Inner-City youths role-playing against violence.
+Then in 1994, she joined Black Essence, a group of young inner-city youths role-playing against violence.
 She was the lead actress in an original play, When Your Sons Don’t Come Home And Why me.

 Clary has appeared on TV shows for dialogue and public service announcements against teenage pregnancy.
 In 2016, Clary acted in Dr. Bird's Advice for Sad Poets as Kwame's Mother.

 She also appeared on TV shows Greenleaf, Nashville, and The Resident.

 In 2021, Clary made her directorial debut with Three Corners of Deception, based on her own story of the divorce and custody battle of their son that she had with her husband in an Indiana court and lost.